Latin American Regional Organisations

 The Pacific Alliance

 The Pacific Alliance was initiated in 2011 and formalised by a framework agreement in 2012.
 Its members – Mexico, Chile, Peru and Colombia – have outward-oriented trade liberalising policies.
 The Alliance aims to achieve the free movement of goods, services, capital and people among members.
 Australia became an observer in November 2012 and attended the May 2013 Summit held in Cali, Colombia.
-The other observers are Canada, China, Dominican Republic, Ecuador, El Salvador, France, Guatemala, Honduras, Japan, New Zealand, Paraguay, Portugal, South Korea, Spain, Turkey, Uruguay and the United States.
-Costa Rica and Panama are seeking full membership of the Alliance and Germany and the United Kingdom have applied to become observers.
+The other observers are Canada, China, Dominican Republic, Ecuador, El Salvador, Finland, France, Germany, Guatemala, Honduras, India, Israel, Italy, Japan, Morocco, Netherlands, New Zealand, Paraguay, Portugal, Singapore, South Korea, Spain, Switzerland, Turkey, United Kingdom, United States and Uruguay.
+Costa Rica and Panama are seeking full membership of the Alliance.

-Mercosur is a trade bloc comprising Argentina, Brazil, Paraguay (currently suspended), Uruguay and Venezuela.
+Mercosur is a trade bloc comprising Argentina, Brazil, Paraguay, Uruguay and Venezuela.
 Bolivia is currently going through the ratification process to become a full member.
+Chile, Colombia, Ecuador, Guyana, Peru and Suriname are Associate Members.
 It was founded in 1991.
 Australia and New Zealand have a formal consultation mechanism – CER-Mercosur.
 The last CER-Mercosur consultations took place in October 2012.

 The Central American Integration System